Sonneberg (hill): Geology and geography

 The Sonneberg is one of the highest elevations in the aforementioned 15 hectare woodland.
 The densely forested hill has a flattened summit on which individual blocks of granodiorite lie.
 Its peak is formed of nepheline basalt and is thus a geological feature in the Neusalza-Spremberg region.
 An old quarry on the higher elevation to the north on the northeastern slopes clearly shows the columns of nepheline basalt that were formed as the lava solidified.
 These emerged millions of years ago in the geological formations of the Tertiary period and record that volcanic processes took place here.
 The deep quarry, which is filled with water, resembles a crater lake.

 The Sonneberg towers like a spur over the village of Sonneberg in the western valley hollo of the borough – formerly Spremberger Niederdorf - which is crossed by the Dresden-Zittau railway line.
 In a western direction the forest of the Sonneberg transitions seamlessly into the woods that once belonged to the Czech village of Fugau that no longer exists.
 In pre-Reformation times this woodland was also called the Spremberg Forest (Spremberger Wald).
 On the loam soils of the Sonneberg foothills the ground is waterlogged in places.
 Several streams collect together here into the so-called Sonnebergwasser, also called the Teichflössel, which feeds several fish ponds at Neuspremberg as well as the forest swimming pool of the town.
 A field track from the western side of Neusalza-Spremberg leads over a railway bridge and adjacent pastureland to the Sonneberg.

+Politics

+On June 25, 2023, Sonneberg made headlines for having elected a far right extremist politician of the AfD party to the position of district administrator (Landrat).